 Karnak Temple Facts

-When you visit the temple you are visiting the heart of the ancient Egyptian New Kingdom when you get to visit Karnak temple in Luxor as this wide temple complex was the center of ancient Egyptian religion when the power was concentrated at Luxor (Thebes during ancient Egypt), and its value appears in being very big in size and for its religious significance, the temple served as the center for administration besides of being the largest temple complex of the New Kingdom Pharaohs of ancient Egypt to be ever built in any other cultures.
+Why is the Karnak Temple so famous?
+Because when you visit the temple you are visiting the heart of the ancient Egyptian New Kingdom when you get to visit Karnak temple in Luxor as this wide temple complex was the center of ancient Egyptian religion when the power was concentrated at Luxor (Thebes during ancient Egypt), and its value appears in being very big in size and for its religious significance, the temple served as the center for administration besides of being the largest temple complex of the New Kingdom Pharaohs of ancient Egypt to be ever built in any other cultures.